PRESERVING CAPE HERITAGE AND CULTURE THROUGH EXPLORING VISUAL ARTS AND EDUCATION

 Currently, Ahmed studies Arabic while residing in Egypt with her husband and their cat.

-Our Social Media manager is Aarifah Boomgaard who volunteers all the way from Boston, USA, she is originally from Johannesburg and was one of the first people to join the team.
-Boomgaard ensures that our social media runs smoothly while offering invaluable support in creating the beautiful videos found on our Instagram and Facebook platforms.
+Our Social Media Assistant is Aarifah Boomgaard who volunteers all the way from Johannesburg, having recently returned from Boston, USA.
+She is originally from Johannesburg and was one of the first people to join the team.
+Boomgaard helps to ensure that our social media runs smoothly while offering invaluable support in creating the beautiful videos found on our Instagram and Facebook platforms.

 Providing her time and her skills to grow the non-profit organisation, as she believes in the organisation's mission.
 She admits that she was inspired to help OCTH after experiencing a cultural exchange programme, which taught her about how different cultures abroad have kept traditions alive using storytelling and arts as a form of perseverance.